dapinedo/R/docs/index.md

 - nonlinear modeling in R with GAMs
 - factor analysis in R
 - structural equation modeling with lavaan in R
-- mixture models in R
 - anomaly detection in R
-- multivariate probability distributions in R
 - data privacy and anonymization in R

 #### Text Mining with R